BA-LouisAndrew/thesis/log.md

 # DevLog

+## 16.06.22
+- Motivation is getting low
+- Am I putting too much code on the doc?

 ## 08-12.06.22
 - Worked on conception, haven't been writing a lot of logs lately, gonna start again today!
 - Created preview page and upload to gh-pages